fudge-py/fudge/docs/index.rst

     ...
     >>>

-You can use Fudge to test this method without sending an email each time you run your test.
-Since you trust that the SMTP class works, you can write a test that ensures your code uses it properly.
-Declare how you expect it to be used as follows:
+You don't want to send an email each time you run a test but you want to be sure that your code is able to send email.
+Fudge recommends this strategy:
+Since you trust that the SMTP class works, expect that your application under test uses the SMTP class correctly.
+If the application calls the wrong method or forgets to call a method then your test should fail.
+Here's how to set it up:

 .. doctest::